willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 ## Calumet Street

-Calumet Street <span class='muted smaller'>('A' on map)</span> is the biggest challenge on the neighborhood greenway route.
+Calumet Street <span class='muted smaller'>('A' on map)</span> is the biggest challenge on the Neighborhood Greenways route.
 Traffic volume is 2200 cars/day - twice what we would like.
 85th percentile speed is 33mph in some places - well above our goal of 25mph.
 Calumet is a neighborhood collector, which means traffic restrictions would be difficult.
 Because on-street parking is widely used, we cannot make room for bike lanes.